rihernandez/alten-booking-service/README.md

 ### Installation

-There are two ways to install the app, please choose the best one you consider.

-#### `1 - Local instalation`

 * _This application dynamically generates an .env file with the data contained in a slightly modified base64 token.
 Therefore, before installing any package or even starting to run the application, a short check will always be performed on the ENV_TOKEN variable._</br>